hestiacp/hestiacp-docs/cli_commands/web_management_commands.rst

 Certificate file *domain.tld.crt* and its key *domain.tld.key* are mandatory.

 Certificate authority *domain.tld.ca* file is optional.

+If home directory parameter (ssl_home) is not set, https domain uses public_shtml as separate documentroot directory.

 **v-update-web-domain-ssl**